 Jump to:

 I have always struggled to find tasty, healthy and weight watchers friendly chocolate desserts.
-And I had a really tough time finding an easy healthy chocolate brownies recipe that met all those requirements, that is, until I created this recipe!
-These spinach brownies are so good, you won't even believe they are low-fat and healthy too.
+And I had a really tough time finding an easy healthy chocolate brownie recipe that met all those requirements, that is, until I created this recipe!

-🥕🥔Vegetables in Dessert
+🥬🥔🥑Vegetables in Dessert

 - Potatoes: Potato Ice Cream